vgeffer/TSM-market-simulation/README.md

 # TSM-market-simulation

-A simple trading market design.
+A simple trading market design, licenced under GNU GPL.
 It consists of a backend written in Typescipt and frontend in HTML/Javascript.

 ## TOC
 1. Features